GoBootcamp/book/chapters/basic_concepts.md

 ### Making slices

-Besides creating slices by passing the values right away (array literal), you can also use `make`.
+Besides creating slices by passing the values right away (slice literal), you can also use `make`.
 You create an empty slice of a specific length and then populate each
 entry: